guhkun13/gmtg/readme.md

 how many Credits is glob prok Silver ? how many Credits is pish tegj glob Iron ?
 ```
 The system will respond with the number of credits based on the currency value and mineral credit registration.
+>Please note that a **valid** mineral query must be preceded by one or more galactic currencies.
+The system will not recognize the pattern otherwise.

+### Comparing Mineral Value in terms of Credits

+Users can compare credit values between different minerals or between minerals and currencies.
+Users can ask questions about whether one mineral has more or fewer Credits than another

+### Comparing Currencies Value
+ Users can compare the value of different currencies.
+ Users can ask questions about whether one mineral larger or smaller than another

 ### Example Queries
 > `how much is glob prok?`